 Indian Creek Nature Center: The staff at Indian Creek Center partner with us to bring our students into nature.
 Besides having on-site field trips, they bring animals and activities to our school.

-Monarch Research Project: The Monarch Research Project has donated seeds to redesign and certify our monarch waystation.
+Monarch Research Project: The Monarch Research Project has donated seeds and trees to redesign and certify our monarch waystation.
 They also donated monarch caterpillars to our kindergarteners to support our science lessons.

 Linn County Master Naturalists: The master naturalists have provided us with an amazing volunteer who is redesigning and replanting our monarch waystation.
 He is using other naturalists and students to make the way station a safe place for both students and pollinators.